markjwbecker/SteadyStateBVAR/README.md

 $$

 Now we need to specify the prior variances for the steady state coefficients.
-Let us put a strong prior on inflation, since the Swedish central bank has a 2% (annual) CPIF inflation target.
+For inflation we put a strong prior, i.e. the prior variance for post crisis steady state inflation is $0.1$.
 For the other variables, we can just put unit variances.
 We assume prior independence of the steady states.
 Note that the variances are for the elements in
 $vec (\Lambda)$.